Weird Gloop elections

 Submitting your nomination

-- Which group (RuneScape Wiki or Old School RuneScape Wiki) you are submitting your nomination for
+- Which group (RuneScape Wiki or Old School RuneScape Wiki or Portuguese RuneScape Wiki) you are submitting your nomination for

-- A short statement about yourself and your reasons for running (500 characters maximum, excluding spaces)
+- A short statement about yourself and your reasons for running (at most 200 words)

-- A brief summary (200 words) about your work on the Weird Gloop wikis (including before the fork)
+- A brief summary (at most 200 words) about your work on the Weird Gloop wikis (including before the fork)

-- A brief summary (200 words) about other work - things that you've done that would be relevant - such as other volunteering, experience, work in other communities or similar
+- A brief summary (at most 200 words) about other work - things that you've done that would be relevant - such as other volunteering, experience, work in other communities or similar

 Your submission's receipt will be acknowledged.
 Please contact us if you do not receive a response.